-As in the previous year, the companies listed on the BSE have complied with an almost complete compliance rate of 95.6% with the recommendation that their board of directors (governing board) should have rules of procedure for the conduct of its meetings, decision-making process and key issues governing its operation.
+As in the previous year, the companies listed on the BSE have complied with an almost complete compliance rate of 97.5% with the recommendation that their board of directors (governing board) should have rules of procedure for the conduct of its meetings, decision-making process and key issues governing its operation.
 Without rules of procedure, the operation of the management bodies of the company would be inconceivable and preparing such document is a rather old practice among exchange listed companies.
-One company on the exchange has not prepared rules of procedure regarding the Board of Directors, which were explained by the companies size and the available short time from the listing of the company on the exchange.
+One company on the exchange has not prepared rules of procedure regarding the Board of Directors, which were explained by the available short time from the listing of the company on the exchange.

 Still low is the compliance with recommendations proposing for exchange listed companies to publicly disclose the procedure for nomination of members of the board of directors/governing board, and the documents laying down the principles of remuneration of the main management body.
-Little more than half, 57.8% of the issuers complied with the new recommendation, which is a slight improvement compared to last year's figure, however, an improving trend is not expected with regard to this recommendation, taking into account the following reasons for the non-compliance.
-Several companies explained the deviation from the Recommendation that the general meeting decides on remuneration directly, and therefore the disclosure of the remuneration principles is unnecessary, or the remuneration and the members were not changed in previous years.
+Little more than half, 52.5%, of the issuers complied with the new recommendation.
+However, the positive difference compared to last year's compliance is due to only statistical reasons, as 21 companies reported compliance, the same number as last year.
+Several companies explained this difference that the general meeting decides on remuneration directly, and therefore the disclosure of the remuneration principles is unnecessary, or the remuneration and the members were not changed in previous years.

 Recommendation / Proposal No. Text of the recommendation/proposal Compliance rate (%) Change (% point) Recommendation 2.2.1 The board of directors / governing board have rules of procedure in place defining the organizational structure, the actions for arranging for and conducting the meetings, and the tasks regarding the adopted resolutions, as well as other issues related to the operation of the board of directors / governing board.
-95.6% -1.9%

-Recommendation 2.2.2 The company publish the procedure used for nominating board of directors / governing board members.
-57.8% 5.3%
+97.5% -0.2% Recommendation 2.2.2 The company publish the procedure used for nominating board of directors / governing board members.
+52.5% 4.8%